-“Before CHC came on board, we didn’t have the infrastructure or insight we needed to improve the hospital’s performance,” said Karen Barber, Yoakum Community Hospital CEO.
+“Before CHC came on board, we didn’t have the infrastructure or insight we needed to improve the hospital’s performance,” said Tiffany Miller, Yoakum Community Hospital CEO.
 “Today, there is such a tremendous energy around here.”

 In 2004, Yoakum Community Hospital was converted to Critical Access Status under the Medicare Rural Hospital Flexibility Program.
 This change allowed Yoakum Community Hospital to collect 101 percent reimbursement on Medicare and 100 percent on Medicaid patients, which together make up almost 70 percent of the facility’s payer mix.